pnorouzi/rl-path-racing/README.md

   - Cosine learning rate schedule
   - Randomly initialize agents to be in first or second position at start

-We have included both the new and old f110 simulators in this repository.
-Make sure that the new simulator pre requisites are properly installed (docker,etc.).

 ## Logistics

 We have included both the new and old f110 simulators in this repository.
 Make sure that the new simulator pre requisites are properly installed (docker,etc.).